cube43/ebics-client/README.md

-# ebics
+# cube43/ebics-client

 PHP library to communicate with bank through EBICS protocol.

 ## License
-fezfez/ebics is licensed under the MIT License, see the LICENSE file for details
+cube43/ebics-client is licensed under the MIT License, see the LICENSE file for details

 ## Note
 This library is a refactoring of andrew-svirin/ebics-client-php to allow multiple protocol version + unit test and E2e test